kosmonautdnb/WatcomGL/README.md

 https://youtu.be/eBOSpH6WCXY?si=uEAl7VEM6rkouTIv

-DJGPP OSMesa library compile (DOS/OpenGL): https://bisqwit.iki.fi/jutut/kuvat/programming_examples/djgpp_mesa.zip **zip and compile not by me**.
+DJGPP OSMesa library compile (DOS/OpenGL): https://bisqwit.iki.fi/jutut/kuvat/programming_examples/djgpp_mesa.zip **zip and compilation not by me**.

 ## TinyGL
 There is a also the TinyGL project.